Heath Stocks

-Heath Stocks is an American criminal who confessed to killing his father Joe, mother Barbara, and sister Heather in the family home located in Lonoke, Arkansas on January 17, 1997.
+Heath Stocks is an American criminal who confessed to killing his father Joe, yet never directly admitting to the murder of mother Barbara, and sister Heather in the family home located in Lonoke, Arkansas on January 17, 1997.

 History of abuse

 Heath Stocks is a long-time victim of sexual and psychological abuse by his former Scoutmaster Charles "Jack" Walls III.
 For years prior to the murders of his family, Heath had a strained relationship with his father, mainly due to the interference of Walls, who exploited the difficulties in Heath and his father's relationship.
 Jack used the trust his parents had in him to create deep misunderstanding between the father and son.
 However, Heath would later say that his mother, sister, and grandparents were always supportive of him, even if they could not understand what was causing his anger and sadness.
 The abuse was confirmed nine days before the murders when Heath's mother witnessed her son being assaulted in his bedroom.
 This was not reported to police, mainly due to the threat of Walls's influence and his power to silence the community; Heath's mother Barbara was fearful of the situation.
 She did, however, confide what she had seen to her own mother, Annie May Harris and to her pastor, Reverend Robert Marble, who, by profession, was a mandatory reporter but told no one.
 Mrs. Harris did not communicate the information given to her by her daughter.
 She was informed there was a gag order evoked regarding the investigation into the murders and did not realize, and no one clarified, that the gag order did not render her information moot.
 Reverend Marble simply withheld the information not only during the investigation but would become a "hostile witness" during the investigation into Jack Walls a few months later.
 When Heath's mother and sister confronted Heath regarding what had been witnessed, he confessed to them that he had been sexually abused by Walls for years.